 In the process of developing the SIMP, five topics were prioritised as of high importance for joint management to maintain the integrity of the Site.
 These key topics were identified in an iterative and participative process that included the selection criteria of urgency, direct effect on the OUV and need to address at the trilateral level submitted in the Leeuwarden Declaration (2018), the Wadden Sea's site managers' recommendations, and a prioritisation by Task Group World Heritage.
-These topics are also mentioned by the World Heritage Committee in the Statement of Outstanding Universal Value as needing continuous attention.
+Additionally, these are mentioned as key threats requiring ongoing attention in the Statement of Outstanding Universal Value adopted by the World Heritage Committee.
 Pending management tasks and activities are suggested for all key topics based upon the site managers', experts', and policy makers' proposals to give possible further steps.